 Postdoctoral Fellow in Bioinformatics and Evolutionary Genomics

-POSITION AVAILABLE IN EVOLUTIONARY GENOMICS
+POSITIONS AVAILABLE IN BIOINFORMATICS AND EVOLUTIONARY GENOMICS

 Requirements: We invite applications for the above positions at postdoctoral or PhD levels (MSc or 4-year BSc required).
 You will have training in genomics, bioinformatics or statistical genetics and in-depth research experience in these fields.
 You should demonstrate expertise and proficiency in one or more of the following areas:

-- evolutionary genomics (eg empirical and/or theoretical population genetics)
+- empirical and theoretical population genetics

 Experience with UNIX and fluency in statistical and/or programming languages (R, Python or Perl, C++, SQL, java knowledge desirable) is essential.
 Wetlab skills and experience in other types of data analysis (e.g., image processing) will be an advantage.

 We are interested in candidates who are keen to apply new and innovative statistical approaches.
 Passion for research, team spirit and enthusiasm are essential.